AntoniosBarotsis/let-the-mirte-robot-drive-around-in-duckietown/starters-guide/front_page.md

 ## How is this Guide structured?

-The guide has several chapters each each exploring a different topic.
+The guide has several chapters each exploring a different topic.